Frequently Asked Questions (FAQ)

 - You can find more information as to tuition rates here

-Please email us at Admission@bcc.cuny.edu so we can check if your application can be reactivated for spring 2022.
+Please email us at Admission@bcc.cuny.edu so we can check if your application can be reactivated for the current semester.
 You should also check your email as we may have already sent you an email asking you to reactivate your application.

 You can create a CUNYfirst account by going to www.cuny.edu, hovering over login, clicking CUNYfirst, and then selecting New User.
 Follow the steps to create your account.
 You can also find more information on how to do this on the CUNY website to www.cuny.edu/apply and then selecting check application status